AdamWittmann/CMPT432/README.md

 # Alan Compiler

-A complete four-phase compiler for the Alan language written in C++, targeting 6502a machine code that executes on SvegOS.
+A complete multi-phase compiler for the Alan language written in C++, targeting 6502a machine code that executes on SvegOS, with additional Java source code generation.
 Built for CMPT 432 at Marist College.

 ---

 ## Overview

 The Alan language is a small, strongly-typed language with integer, string, and boolean types, lexical scoping, while loops, if statements, and print output.
-This compiler takes Alan source code and produces a 256-byte executable image conforming to the 6502a instruction set.
+This compiler takes Alan source code through lexing, parsing, semantic analysis, optimization, and code generation — producing both a 256-byte 6502a executable image and readable Java source code.

 ---